pd.

 Social Listening (a.k.a. living on Reddit & Instagram)

-Explore challenges and motivations for becoming financially literate.
+Explored challenges and motivations for becoming financially literate.

 User Interviews